ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Note that some signatures from previous chapters have been refactored to use
-Scalaz data types, now that we know why they are superior to the stdlib.

 Harap diperhatikan bahwa beberapa penanda dari bab sebelumnya sudah difaktorisasi
 ulang agar menggunakan tipe data Scalaz karena kita tahu bahwa tipe data tersebut
 lebih unggul bila dibandingkan dengan pustaka standar.

-The data types are:

 Tipe data tersebut adalah: